gregogerardi/API/README.md

-Any combination of the nexts urls and HTTP Verbs that are not listed are forbidden and will retrive an 404 error
+Any combination of the nexts urls and HTTP Verbs that are not listed are forbidden and will returns an 404 error

 * ### /sports
   * ### GET